-WARNING: FPC OF THE SCREEN CAN NOT BE REVERSED!
+WARNING: WE HAVE TWO TYPES OF SCREEN, PLEASE CHECK YOUR SCREEN TYPE BEFORE USE.
+FPC CONNECTOR CAN NOT BE REVERSED!
 WRONG FPC DIRECTION WILL DESTORY THE SCREEN!

-Currently we have two kinds of screens, out of factory FPC direction is correct and tested, DO NOT try to reverse it.
+NOTIFY: Currently we have two kinds of screens, one back marked 'VoCore', another back marked 'djn1522', out of factory FPC direction is correct and tested, DO NOT try to reverse it or it will burn.

 VoCore2 screen is a super fast screen for high quality display usage for embed devices.
 It uses USB2.0 port to display real color(24bit) at 25fps, fit for video, embed rich UI interface application.
 It is designed for the device who does not have MIPI, HDMI or other video interface but only have USB2.0 interface.